 The Mueller report - in 60 seconds

-Special Counsel Robert Mueller's redacted report into Russian interference in the 2016 US presidential election has been released.

-Don't have time to read it all?
-We challenged Jane O'Brien to summarise what you need to know in 60 seconds.
+No time to read 448 pages?
+Here's what you need to know.

 -